isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 cb_cmds: Configuration Backend Commands
 =======================================

-This section describes the ``cb_cmds`` hooks library, which is used to manage Kea servers' configurations in the Configuration Backends.
+This section describes the ``cb_cmds`` hooks library, used to manage Kea servers' configurations in the Configuration Backends.
 This library must be used in conjunction with the available CB hooks libraries implementing the common APIs to create, read, update, and delete (CRUD) the configuration information in the respective databases.
-For example: the ``mysql_cb`` hooks library, released in Kea 1.6.0, implements this API for MySQL.
+For example: the ``mysql_cb`` hooks library implements this API for MySQL.
 In order to manage the configuration information in the MySQL database, both the ``mysql_cb`` and ``cb_cmds`` libraries must be loaded by the server used for the configuration management.

 The ``cb_cmds`` library is only available to ISC customers with a paid support contract.